Your Hummus Habit Could Be Good For The Earth

 The chickpea invasion has gone beyond the dip aisle, too, with crunchy roasted versions from companies like Hippeas and The Good Bean competing with potato chips as a healthful alternative.
 The U.S. Dietary Guidelines suggest Americans eat 1 ½ cups of cooked pulses per week, McGreevy notes.
 High in protein, dietary fiber and essential amino acids, pulses can play an even larger role in diets focused on reducing meat consumption.

 Hummus already looms large on American snack tables, replacing ranch dressing as a healthier, cut-vegetable accompaniment.
 And, now, it's staging a takeover of the main meal, too.
-Hummus-based bowls are the centerpiece of chains like New York City's The Hummus & Pita Co. and a staple ingredient at the ballooning number of fast-casual Mediterranean concepts such as Cava and Roti.
+Hummus-based bowls are the centerpiece of chains like New York City's The Hummus & Pita Co., and a staple ingredient at the ballooning number of fast-casual Mediterranean concepts such as Cava and Roti.
 Chickpeas are cropping up on menus in Asian noodle dishes, French fries, soft-serve "ice cream" and dessert-like frostings.

 But perhaps the easiest way to wade into the chickpea fray is to find a really good bowl of hummus — which doubles as the Arabic word for chickpea — and shovel it in.

-Whitney Pipkin is a freelance journalist living just outside Washington, D.C.
+Whitney Pipkin is a freelance journalist living just outside Washington.
 You can find more of her work here.
 Follow her on Twitter at @WhitneyPipkin.